Frequently Asked Questions

 What should I expect at move-out?

 When you’re ready to move out of your apartment, you will want to request a pre-move-out inspection to determine if there are any items you may need to clean or repair before your departure to avoid additional costs after move-out.
-If you would prefer to schedule your move-out inspection virtually, you can do so by making a Zoom, Google Meet or FaceTime appointment.
-The on-site management team will refer to the move-in checklist you provided when you originally moved into your apartment to determine if any damage was pre-existing.
+Our management team will refer to the move-in checklist you provided upon originally moving into your apartment to determine if any damage was pre-existing.

-On your final move-out day, you will need to return your apartment keys, mailbox keys, access FOBs and garage remotes to the leasing office to avoid any additional charges.
+On your final move-out day, you will need to return your apartment keys, mailbox keys, access FOBs and garage remotes to our management team to avoid any additional charges.

 Do you have a list of commonly missed items or things to think about when moving out?

-On your final day in your apartment, you’ll want to be sure to double-check all cabinets, drawers and storage spaces to be sure you have all your belongings.
+On your final day in your apartment, you’ll want to be sure to double-check all cabinets, drawers, and storage spaces to ensure you have all your belongings.
 Items that are commonly left behind include phone chargers, keys, jewelry, and other personal items.

 What if I have questions about my move-out statement?

-If you have questions regarding your move-out statement within the first 30 days after moving out of your apartment, please contact the on-site management team at your community directly.
+If you have questions regarding your move-out statement, please contact our support team at PastResidentSupport@essex.com directly.
 They will be able to review your statement with you line-by-line and provide additional insight into any fees you may have incurred.

-If you have questions about your move-out statement and it has been longer than 30-days since you moved out, you will need to submit a Past Resident Billing Inquiry in our Contact Us form.
-The Essex collections team can work with you to answer any outstanding questions you may have about fees on your statement, as well as assist you with creating a payment plan for your outstanding balance, if necessary.
+Alternatively, you can submit a Past Resident Billing Inquiry in our Contact Us form.
+The Essex past resident team can work with you to answer any outstanding questions you may have about fees on your statement, as well as assist you with creating a payment plan for your outstanding balance, if necessary.

 What happens if I need to move out of my apartment before my lease ends?